notduncansmith/faceyfindy/README.md

 - Processing images with `CoreImage` and `CGAffineTransform`s

   - This was harder than it looked by a mile.
 Many online tutorials for drawing boxes around faces fail to correctly handle image orientation, but look like they work because they're tested on non-mirrored stock images where a face appears dead-center and thus fails to reveal orientation issues.
+Also, the docs around matrix transforms have [issues](http://www.joeschwartz.com/2014/10/02/video-preview-and-facial-recognition-in-swift/).

 - Debug/etc flags in Swift projects (more convenient than they used to be, apparently)